Myth or Fact: Is Fluoride Toxic to the Brain?

 -Given its effects on the thyroid, thyroid dysfunction can lead to fatigue, depression, anxiety, brain fog / memory problems, and cognitive impairment.

 In sum, while topical fluoride has been shown to help prevent dental cavities, excess exposure can lead to harmful health consequences.
 How do you minimize your risk of fluoride toxicity?
 The best way is to limit your exposure to it.
 It is important to be aware of the commonly used products that contain fluoride, to carefully weigh the risks and benefits of fluoride use, and to make well-informed decisions about the products you use.
-Fluoride can be found in:

 European Commission.
 Critical review of any new evidence on the hazard profile, health effects, and human exposure to fluoride and the fluoridating agents of drinking water.
 Scientific Committee on Health and Environmental Risks (SCHER), 2011.